Dynamic DNS, or DDNS, is one of the most powerful features of a home Wi-Fi router. It’s the base for hosting many services within your home network.

 If you also have HTTPS turned on, then the address now is:

-When logging into a router’s or any local device’s web interface, you’ll likely run into a privacy/security error notice where the browser suggests the webpage is potentially unsafe, as shown in the screenshot below.
+When logging into a router's or any local device's web interface, you'll likely encounter a privacy/security error notice in which the browser suggests the webpage is potentially unsafe, as shown in the screenshot below.

 The reason is that the device’s built-in web server doesn’t have a mechanism to prove that it supports the now-required HTTPs protocol.
 For that, among other things, it needs to be signed by an external party.